-Students must meet with faculty member(s) to complete a Notification of Unsatisfactory Student Progress form based on the following:
+Students must meet with faculty member(s) to complete an academic counseling form and/or participate in remediation based on the following:

-- 1. who earn less than 76% on a clinical assignment or two clinical assignments if so, indicated in the course syllabus. - 2. who earn less than 76% on a theory assignment or two theory assignments if so, indicated in the course syllabus. - 3. who earn less than 76% on any exam at any time during a course or two exams if so, indicated in the course syllabus.

-- 4. who do not earn a Level 2 after two attempts for an ATI Proctored Assessment - 5. who earn less than 76% on one to three course guizzes or as indicated in course syllabus. - 6. who do not pass a skills checkoff after two attempts (see laboratory policy) - 7. who have not met expected performance, safety, or conduct standards. - 8. who at the end of the course do not meet the final clinical evaluation competencies (this will also result in a student not passing the course).
+- 1. who earn less than 76% on two or more clinical assignments... - 2. who earn less than 76% on two or more theory assignments. - 3. who earn less than 76% on any exam at any time during a course (students must make an appointment to meet with the course instructor to review the exam). - 4. who do not earn a Level 2 after two attempts for an ATI Proctored Assessment. - 5. who earn less than 76% on three course guizzes. - 6. who do not pass a skills checkoff after two attempts (see laboratory policy & course syllabus) - 7. who have not met expected performance, safety, or conduct standards. - 8. who at the end of the course do not meet the final clinical evaluation competencies (this will also result in a student not passing the course).